Galaxy Number Counts and Implications for Strong Lensing: Introduction

 To date, most observational investigations of the effects of the environment on strong lensing have focused on the local neighborhood of the lens by searching for spectroscopic evidence of galaxy groups and clusters that are physically associated with the lensing galaxy \citep[e.g.,][]{kundic1115,kundic1422,0712group, momcheva,1608groupdisc,auger1600,auger1520}.
 Some of these investigations \citep[e.g.,][]{0712group,momcheva,1608groupdisc,auger1600} have also found mass concentrations along the line of sight that are at different redshifts than the lensing galaxy.
 However, due to the limitations imposed by requiring spectroscopic redshifts for their analyses, the spectroscopic surveys are necessarily incomplete samples of the line of sight.
 Most also are also biased because they preferentially target galaxies expected to be at the redshift of the primary lens.
 There have also been photometric studies of lens fields in order to evaluate lens environments.
 These photometric investigations are the closest in concept to the analysis in this paper.
-However, they focused on either group finding via detection of red sequences \citep{williams}, or on describing the immediate environment of the lensing galaxy by using galaxy colors to strongly favor galaxies likely to be at the redshift of the lens \citep{auger_slacs,treu_slacs_environ}.
-None of these previous photometric studies evaluates the contributions by galaxies along the full line of sight.
+However, they focused on either group finding via detection of red sequences or spatial overdensities \citep{williams,faure_2004}, or on describing the immediate environment of the lensing galaxy by using galaxy colors to strongly favor galaxies likely to be at the redshift of the lens \citep{auger_slacs,treu_slacs_environ}.
+The \citet{auger_slacs} work also evaluates the contributions by galaxies along the full line of sight, and so has a component that is very similar to the work presented in this paper.
+However, it focuses strictly on low redshift lenses ($z\sim 0.1 - 0.3$), while we study a higher redshift sample ($0.2 < z < 1.0$).

 In this paper, we investigate the question of whether lens lines of sight are biased by comparing, through Bayesian and frequentist statistics, the number counts of galaxies in fields containing gravitational lenses with those obtained from two control samples.
 The control samples are chosen to provide reasonable approximations to typical lines of sight through the Universe.
 All images were obtained with the Advanced Camera for Surveys \citep[ACS;][]{acs1,acs2} aboard the {\em Hubble Space Telescope} ({\em HST}).
 The underlying idea is that lines of sight that are overdense in galaxies are also overdense in mass, if the underlying redshift distributions are roughly the same.
 Hence by simply counting galaxies, one can make conservative statements about the lines of sight towards lens galaxies that are not highly model-dependent.
 We discuss the sample selection and image processing in \S2, do a frequentist analysis of the samples in \S3, develop and use a Bayesian framework for comparing the samples in \S4, briefly describe the number counts for individual lens systems (as opposed to sample averages) in \S5, and interpret the results in \S6.